roboll/helmfile/README.md

 # context: kube-context # this directive is deprecated, please consider using helmDefaults.kubeContext

 # Default values to set for args along with dedicated keys that can be set by contributors, cli args take precedence over these.
-# Non set values correspond to helm default flags with the similar name.
+# In other words, unset values results in no flags passed to helm.
+# See the helm usage (helm SUBCOMMAND -h) for more info on default values when those flags aren't provided.
 helmDefaults:
   tillerNamespace: tiller-namespace  #dedicated default key for tiller-namespace
   tillerless: false                  #dedicated default key for tillerless